INFORMATION RESEARCH CENTER

 Sports Illustrated & Tennis Channel

-The IRC is a comprehensive tennis library and archive devoted to the history of tennis and its great players, the social growth of Newport Society, and the architectural designs of the Newport Casino, a National Historic Landmark.
+The IRC is a comprehensive library and archive devoted to the history of tennis and early court tennis, tennis' great players, the social history of Newport Society in the Gilded Age, and the architectural designs of the Newport Casino, a National Historic Landmark.

-At the IRC, patrons have access to more than one hundred years of historic documents, publications, photographs, and audio-visual materials relating to the history of the Newport Casino, of tennis, and of the personalities that have made tennis such a fascinating sport.
-Researchers are welcome to reserve time to make use of our collections in a quiet, secure and comfortable library setting, or to request basic research services from our knowledgeable staff.
+At the IRC, patrons have access to more than 150 years of historic documents, publications, photographs, and audio-visual materials relating to the Newport Casino's history, tennis and court tennis, and the personalities that have made tennis such a fascinating sport.
+Researchers are welcome to reserve time to make use of our collections in a quiet, secure, and comfortable library setting, or to inquire about research services from our knowledgeable staff.

-The History Channel, BBC, CBS, NBC, ESPN, FOX Sports, Tennis Channel, BET, and numerous other network, cable and independent media companies have utilized the resources of the International Tennis Hall of Fame's Information Research Center in various productions.
+The History Channel, Tennis Channel, PBS, BBC, HBO, CBS, NBC, ESPN, FOX Sports, BET, A&E, and numerous other networks, cable and streaming platforms, news outlets, and independent media companies have utilized the resources of the International Tennis Hall of Fame's Information Research Center in various productions.

 THE COLLECTION